Dynamically preparing robust Bell states by time-boundary engineering: Multifold time scattering and highly entangled states

 \section{Multifold time scattering and highly entangled states}

-In the MT, it is stated that the systems with $M>2$ can induce multifold time scattering, and the case of $M=3$ is illustrated in Fig.~4.
 The scattering particles on different bands separate spatially due to their distinct group velocities.
-According to the description in Sec.~\ref{sec1}, the group velocities of $\textrm{B}{\alpha}$ band is $v_\alpha=d\varepsilon_\alpha(k)/dk$, and the scattering probability from $\textrm{B}{i}$ to $\textrm{B}{\alpha}$ band is quantified by $P_\alpha=|\textbf{u}^*_\alpha(k) \cdot \textbf{u}_i(k)|^2$.
-Taking $M=3$ as an example, the scattering probabilities of all bands, varying with wave vector $k$, are presented in Fig.~{\ref{FigS2}}\textbf{a}.
-The incident angle $\theta_i$ and scattering angles $\theta_\alpha$, marked in Fig.~4\textbf{b} of the MT, are relevant to the group velocities of each band.
+The group velocity of $\textrm{B}{\alpha}$ band is $v_\alpha=d\varepsilon_\alpha(k)/dk$, and the scattering probability from $\textrm{B}{i}$ to $\textrm{B}{\alpha}$ band is quantified by $P_\alpha=|\textbf{u}^*_\alpha(k) \cdot \textbf{u}_i(k)|^2$.
+Here, the $\textbf{u}_\alpha(k)$ is the eigenvector of $\textrm{B}{\alpha}$ band and $\varepsilon_\alpha(k)$ is the corresponding dispersion relation.
+For the case of $M=3$ in Fig.~\ref{Fig4}(a), the scattering probabilities of all bands, varying with wave vector $k$, are presented in Fig.~{\ref{Fig6}}(a).
+The incident angle $\theta_i$ and scattering angles $\theta_\alpha$, marked in Fig.~\ref{Fig4}(b), are relevant to the group velocities of bands.
 These angles are defined in a renormalized ``space-time" plane since space and time have different units.
-We here take the lattices constant and reciprocal of intra-cell coupling ($v^{-1}$) to renormalize space and time, respectively \cite{dong2024quantum}, and subsequently obtain
+We here take the lattice constant and reciprocal of intra-cell coupling ($v^{-1}$) to renormalize space and time, respectively \cite{dong2024quantum}, and subsequently obtain

-For the case of $M=3$, the variations of the scattering angles with $k$ are plotted in Fig.~{\ref{FigS2}}\textbf{b}.
-If taking the parameters in Fig.~4\textbf{b}, i.e., $\eta_i=0.5$, $\eta_f=-1.1$, and $k_0=0.75\pi$, one has the three angles as $\theta_1=25.7^\circ$, $\theta_2=-33.4^\circ$, and $\theta_3=10.1^\circ$, where the minus sign represents the reflection.
+For the case of $M=3$, the variations of the scattering angles with $k$ are plotted in Fig.~{\ref{Fig6}}(b).
+If taking the parameters in Fig.~\ref{Fig4}(b), i.e., $\eta_i=0.5$, $\eta_f=-1.1$, and $k_0=0.75\pi$, one has the three angles as $\theta_1=25.7^\circ$, $\theta_2=-33.4^\circ$, and $\theta_3=10.1^\circ$, where the minus sign represents the reflection.

-Figure~4\textbf{c} of the MT has confirmed the presence of high-momentum entanglements in multi-band systems under specific parameter values.
+Figure~\ref{Fig4}(c) has confirmed the presence of high-momentum entanglements in multi-band systems under specific parameter values.
 For the case of \( M = 3 \), the parametric conditions for preparing these highly entangled states can be numerically explored.
 Similar to the \( M = 2 \) case, we start from the initial state

-which represents a two-particle plane-wave pulse constructed on the \( \textrm{Bi} \) band (see Fig.~4\textbf{a} in the MT), with \( k_1 \neq k_2 \) assumed.
+which represents a two-particle plane-wave pulse constructed on the \( \textrm{Bi} \) band, see Fig.~\ref{Fig4}(a), with \( k_1 \neq k_2 \) assumed.
 This state finally evolves into

 where \( \mu, \nu \in \{1, 2, \dots, M\} \).
 Through projection with the operator \( \hat{Q}_{\rm M}^{(\alpha, \beta)} \), the post-projected state is derived as